bloomberg/wsk.example/README.md

 ## What is this project?

 This repository contains the code used to generate the [documentation for wsk](http://github.com/bloomberg/wsk).
 It also serves as an example repository for how to build out a complete wsk project.
-It uses the following technologies
+It uses the following libraries:

 * [Underscore.js](https://underscorejs.org) for templating.
 * [Rollup](https://rollupjs.org/) for JavaScript bundling.
 * [Stylus](http://stylus-lang.com/) for CSS.
 * [fs-extra](https://github.com/jprichardson/node-fs-extra) and Node's built-in `fs` for handling static files.

+It also comes with a [node-sass](https://github.com/sass/node-sass) task file if you prefer that to Stylus.
+To switch, change the references to `stylus` in package.json under `build:css` and `dev:css` to `sass`:

+* `"build:css": "node build/tasks/stylus/cli.js"` ⇒ `"build:css": "node build/tasks/sass/cli.js"`
+* `"dev:css": "node build/tasks/sass/watch.js"` ⇒ `"dev:css": "node build/tasks/sass/watch.js"`

+You can also remove the following Stylus dependencies from package.json:

+* stylus
+* rupture
+* autoprefixer-stylus

 ## Tasks